Evaluating Privilege Usage of Agents with Real-World Tools

 \subsection{MCP Server Sandbox}

 The MCP server sandbox provides an isolated and observable execution environment for security evaluation.
 It encapsulates server deployment, communication, and monitoring within a containerized runtime, thereby preventing harmful side effects from impacting the host system or other evaluations.
-The sandbox integrates an SSE–Stdio Proxy for unified communication, an automated MCP Server Deployer for seamless server integration, and internal monitoring and logging components to support fine-grained observation, debugging, and recovery during agent execution.
+It integrates an SSE–Stdio Proxy for unified communication, an MCP Server Deployer for seamless server integration, and internal monitoring and logging components to support fine-grained observation and debugging.

-To unify server management, the sandbox runs an SSE–Stdio Proxy that converts MCP servers using stdio transport into HTTP-accessible endpoints.
+To unify server management, the sandbox runs an \textbf{SSE–Stdio proxy} that converts MCP servers using stdio transport into HTTP-accessible endpoints.
 This normalization reduces integration complexity and allows uniform monitoring, logging, and health checking across heterogeneous MCP implementations.

 The sandbox includes an \textbf{MCP server deployer} to support seamless integration of new servers.
 It automates environment setup using modern dependency and environment management tools.
-To ensure correctness for real-world tools, the deployer also performs automatic path mapping (e.g., executable paths, configuration paths, and workspace paths), sallowing MCP servers to access required files and operate as expected inside the container.
+To ensure correctness for real-world tools, the deployer also performs automatic path mapping (e.g., executable paths, configuration paths, and workspace paths), allowing MCP servers to access required files and operate as expected inside the container.

-The sandbox includes a \textbf{server monitor} to interact with the external lifecycle maintainer, enabling tracking process liveness, port bindings, and execution logs.
+The sandbox includes a \textbf{server monitor} to interact with the external lifecycle maintainer for process liveness tracking, port bindings, and execution logging.
 When exceptions are detected, these signals enable automated restarts or full environment resets.

 Additionally, the sandbox provides a \textbf{remote request logger}, implemented as an HTTP interceptor to record outbound requests from MCP servers to external services.
 This facilitates fine-grained tracing of privilege usage, including tools' API invocations, authorization steps, and parameter passing.
 It simplifies debugging and provides structured interfaces for advanced defense mechanisms that rely on detailed privilege usage information.